ndrake/antbugdemo/README.md

 antbugdemo
 ==========

-Example repo to demonstrate issue with wcversion and files with @ in the names.
+Example repo to demonstrate issue with wcversion and files with @ in the names on Linux.

 Check out using SVN: